Reservation system to visit Wai’anapanapa Black Sand Beach off Maui’s Road to Hana with updates for 2026

 • Take an abbreviated tour of the road to Hana.
 This winding road isn’t for everyone — especially to those who are prone to carsickness.
 We created an shortened guide of the road to Hana that allows you to see some great sights, but doesn’t take you too deep into the drive.

+Check out our article about Wai’anapanapa State Park for our advice and insights.
 For more advice on driving the road to Hana see our extremely thorough guide to driving the road to Hana.

-For additional insights on where you should consider reserving/planning ahead on your Maui vacation, see our article: What do you need reservations for a Maui vacation?
+For additional insights on where you should consider reserving/planning ahead on your Maui vacation, see our article: What reservations do you need for a Maui vacation?

 13 comments